Guillescas/todo-app/README.md

 - Add new To-do's
 - Remove To-do's
-- Check or uncheck To-do's as concluded
+- Check or uncheck To-do's as done
 - Storage To-do's on localstorage
 - Get To-do's from localstorage when users get out and return to the page